mistermichaelll/M1FinanceR/README.md

 # Extendability to Other Brokers
 Though the intended use of this package is for users of M1 Finance, this package is a wrapper to the APEX Clearing API.
 That means if APEX is your broker's clearing firm and custodial bank, it's likely that this package will operate in the same way for that broker.

-# A Note on Breaking Changes
-## This Package is Actively Under Development!
-I'll try not to break things as I move along.

-## APEX Clearing's API Support
+# APEX Clearing's API Support
 APEX's Individual API is not publicly documented.
 This package was constructed through careful analysis of network activity when accessing APEX's site.

 Thus, it is entirely possible that APEX may introduce a breaking change to the API in the future.
 Please keep this in mind as you write scripts based on this package.